sebastian-nagel/pywb-wiki/Video Replay and Recording.md

 #### Youtube and DASH Support (0.7.2 update)

-YouTube's HTML5 player uses DASH by default, which uses regular requests with a `range=` query argument instead of HTTP 1.1 Range header. pywb 0.7.0 includes a special case where it looks for the `range=` argument in addition to the Range header and treats both the same way.
-Multiple `range=` arguments are not sent to the proxy, for instance.
+The YouTube HTML5 player uses DASH (http://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) by default, which uses HTTP requests with a `range=` query argument instead of HTTP 1.1 Range header.

+pywb 0.7.0 initially included special case support for DASH, where it looks for the `range=` argument in addition to the Range header and treats both the same way.
+(Multiple `range=` arguments are not sent to the proxy, for instance).

-Although DASH recording and replay is supported, it may change from browser to browser, and so with version 0.7.2, pywb ensures that the DASH replay is actually disabled in the YouTube player to ensure maximum compatibility.
+Although DASH recording and replay is still supported, replay was not consistent from browser to browser as video stream  (due to the nature of the protocol).

+With version 0.7.2, pywb ensures that the DASH replay is actually disabled in the YouTube player to ensure maximum compatibility.
+DASH support may be added as an option in future versions.